 In words, the fiscal stimulus will directly boost the economy and lead to a higher income/output level.
 For example, consider a new government funded infrastructure project to build a new bridge that will reduce commuter times for workers and improve access to new markets for consumers on either side of the bridge.

 If Keynesian economic theory is correct, and there is spare capacity in the economy to sustain an increased level of income/output without raising the current price level, then the economy can grow from its original level of output at Y1 to Y2.
-This occurs at the new intersection of the IS2 curve with the LM curve in the diagram.
+This occurs at the new intersection of the IS2 curve with the LM curve in the graph.

 So far this is all standard stuff.